 MVA only accepts inspection certificates from authorized safety inspection stations in Maryland.
 As an experienced Maryland state inspection shop, Liberty Auto Center provides thorough and reliable inspections.

-– What items are included in a Maryland auto inspection?
+What items are included in a Maryland State Inspection checklist?

 Every Maryland state inspection shop, including Liberty Auto, must complete the items on MVA’s safety checklist, including: